-- Completion of a minimum of 15 earned graduate credit hours according to the Graduate Certificate courses required. - 2.
+- 1. Completion of a minimum of 15 earned graduate credit hours according to the Graduate Certificate courses required. - 2.
 Cumulative GPA of at least 3.0 (on a 4.0 scale).
 No grade lower than a B-. - 3.
-Submission of an application for graduation. - 4.
-All financial obligations must be met before the certificate is granted or the transcript released.
+Submission of an application for graduation.